-Divorcing clients are often lonely and frustrated, and they may be longing
+Divorcing clients are often lonely and frustrated, waiting for the opportunity

 divorce can have serious consequences.
 There is a chance that a new relationship